orbisgis/h2gis/README.md

 CALL SHPWRITE('/home/user/newshapefile.shp', 'tablename');
 ```

+#### Contributing

+For legal reasons, contributors are asked to provide a contributor license agreement.
+We invite each contributor to send a mail to the [H2GIS developer] ((http://h2gis.1099522.n5.nabble.com/H2GIS-developers-f3.html)) mailing list  or the [team leader].

+The mail need to include the following statement:

+"I wrote the code, it's mine, and I'm contributing it to H2GIS for distribution licensed under the GPL 3.0 (http://www.gnu.org/copyleft/gpl.html)."

 #### Acknowledgements

 The H2GIS team utilizes open source software.
 Specifically, we would like to thank  :